AllenMay/allenmay.github.io/_posts/2015-07-31-testing-babel-with-ie8.md

 **Way to go Babel!**

 So let's see if we can get **promises** to work on IE8.
 Will Bebel help with transpile for IE8?
 There are limits...
-No, I couldn't **promise** support on IE8 with Babel.
+No, I couldn't get **promise** support on IE8 with Babel.

 In the image below, the red line is my **promise** test and the green line is my **ES6 arrow function** test.